mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 * If the browser gets the IP address from the DNS server, it can proceed with the request.

+The hierarchy is gigantic,
+but it is wide, not deep.
+In other words,
+there are many machines
+that participate in DNS (like your home router), but the number of links in the chain to make a request from your computer up to the root servers in the system is relatively small.

 This is simplified
 to exclude some